-The Environmental Studies (B.S.
-B.A.) program at East Stroudsburg University provides
+The Environmental Studies (B.S.) program at East Stroudsburg University provides students

-students with hands-on, personalized instruction in environmental studies and prepares
+with hands-on, personalized instruction in environmental studies and prepares them

-ESU offers both Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees in
+ESU offers a Bachelor of Science (B.S.) degree in Environmental Studies.

 Our students are taught by full-time faculty members with doctoral degrees in Biology,